digipolisantwerp/ui-ux-guidelines/CONTRIBUTING.md

-# Contributing to ACPaaS UI
+# Contributing to ACPaaS UI & UX guidelines

 When you're reading this, you'll probably want to contribute to ACPaaS UI and for that, we already thank you upfront.
 We really appreciate that you want to make ACPaaS UI better, together with us.

 kudos :+1:

 #### Table Of Contents